 When learning an instrument or language, including the “language” of movement, the fundamentals are essential.
 They lay the foundation for everything that comes afterwards

-Keep breathing and moving!
+Today, keep breathing and moving!

 An excerpt from The Unexpected Cure, an article by Geneviève Nedder, previously published October 29, 2012.